PauloRev/ebay-clone-web3/README.md

 </p>

 <h4 align="center">
-  This is eBay Clone for Web3, a project where you can connect your wallet and create items, buy and auction NFT's with ThirdWeb.
+  This is eBay Clone for Web 3.0, a project where you can connect your wallet and create items, buy and auction NFT's with ThirdWeb.
 </h4>

 <p align="center">